nuts-foundation/nuts-specification/rfc/rfc0XX-use-case-list.md

 When only the full list is available, clients need to validate and re-index (for fulltext search) all presentations.
 By having the maintainer return only new presentations instead, clients can only process those new entries.

+### Timestamp implementation

+The timestamp is specified as an opaque value (number).
+It is up to maintainers to decide how to implement this.

+One way to implement this is to use a [Lamport timestamp](https://en.wikipedia.org/wiki/Lamport_timestamp) which is incremented for every presentation received.
+That way, timestamps unambiguously reference the last presentation the client received.

+A Unix timestamp does not offer this property, as it is possible that multiple presentations are received at the second, possibly serving clients duplicate presentations.